prakashshuklahub/Frontend-Client/project.md

 ## Additional Enhancements (Future Scope)

-- Playwright E2E testing for search & filter
+- I can implement Playwright end-to-end testing for search and filter functionalities
-- Mixpanel integration for analytics
+- I can implement Mixpanel integration for user tracking and analytics
-- Internationalization (i18n) support
+- I can implement internationalisation (i18n) support
-- Backend logging enhancements
+- I can implement backend logging for APIs
-- Sentry integration for error monitoring
+- I can implement Sentry integration for error monitoring
-- Swagger API documentation
+- I can implement Swagger API documentation
-- Redis caching for faster repeated queries
+- I can implement Redis caching for faster repeated queries
-- Cursor-based pagination for more efficient and scalable data navigation, especially in search results
+- I can implement cursor-based pagination for more efficient and scalable data navigation, especially in search results